Quick Read

 Security deposit not yet arranged on arrival

 Your IPA letter is valid for 4 months.
 You are not required to complete all formalities on your first day in Singapore.
-Contact your institution immediately if you arrive and discover that the security deposit arrangement (banker's guarantee from a Singapore bank) has not been set up.
+If your IPA letter states a security deposit is required and it has not yet been arranged, contact your institution immediately if you arrive and discover that the security deposit arrangement (banker's guarantee from a Singapore bank) has not been set up.
 Many institutions have tie-ups with local banks to facilitate this process for newly arrived students.
 You cannot receive your Student Pass without the security deposit in place, but the 4-month IPA window gives you time to resolve it.

 You entered Singapore as a tourist and want to convert to a Student Pass